HugoDaniel/hugodaniel.com/content/posts/2023-08-15-sub-problems-sub-pixels.md

 ### NP-Hard (P is for Pixel)

 My best take on this is that "it depends".
-Pixels can be thought more or less as we want deciding on how low-level or high-level in the hardware/software abstraction we want to be.
+Pixels can be thought more or less as we want depending on how low-level or high-level in the hardware/software abstraction we want to be.

 As a web developer, the lowest I go typically starts at the graphics backend in use (HTML5 Canvas?
 WebGL?
 SVG? regular ImageData bitmap?), and then goes all the way up to the app requirements.
 It depends.